 - Ensure you are not blocking search engines from crawling the page in your robots.txt file.

-- Ensure you don’t have any orphaned pages, which means the page has zero internal links making it impossible for users and crawlers to find the page.
+- Ensure you don’t have any orphaned pages, which means the page has zero internal links making it difficult for users and crawlers to find the page.

 - Ensure the page is in your sitemap.xml file so search engines can find the page.